-20 Secret Perks at the World's Busiest Airports
+20 Secret Perks For You at Major Airports

 You won't believe what you'll find in these terminals!

 Although taking a vacation can be a major stress-reliever, the prospect of spending hours milling about a crowded gate is rarely a highlight of anyone's trip.
 Thankfully, the experience has been getting much better thanks to a slew of incredible airport perks.
 From tropical gardens to indie movie theaters, several airports around the world are stepping up their game in the hopes of luring weary travelers to their decked-out terminals.
 While frequent fliers are likely well aware of these tricks of the trade, the average traveler probably isn't.
 With that in mind, we've collected a list of some of the best airport perks out there.
 (Keep in mind things are in flux due to COVID and some of these may not be valid this year; check with the airport directly.)

 For the past two decades, Germany's Munich Airport has turned into a veritable winter wonderland during the holidays.
 Running from late November through the end of December, the Christmas market includes a free skating rink, 40 local vendors offering everything from local treats to traditional handicrafts, as well as live music after 6 p.m.
 And if you happen to time your trip just right, you might even get to participate in the Christmas market's famous wreath-making workshop.

 Portland, Oregon, has long been one of America's epicenters of hipster cool.
 The addition of a free movie theater within its airport—along with an old-Hollywood style marquee announcing its presence to those who pass by—only further cements that reputation.
 The one-of-a-kind "microcinema," located within Concourse C, is free of charge for all visitors with a boarding pass.